mricon/b4/docs/index.rst

 B4 end-user documentation
 =========================
-B4 is a tool created to make it easier for project maintainers to use a distributed development workflow that relies on patches and distribution lists for code contributions and review.
+B4 is a tool created to make it easier for project developers and maintainers to use a distributed development workflow that relies on patches and distribution lists for code contributions and review.

 This documentation is split into two main areas -- one aimed at maintainers who primarily receive, review, and apply patches to their